dbca-wa/sdis/docs/source/faq.rst

 web pages.

-Cut and paste the content into a simple text exitor like Notepad, then back into SDIS to remove this invisible markup.
+Cut and paste the content into a simple text exitor like Notepad, then back into SPMS to remove this invisible markup.
 *Do not* use "clever" text processors like MS Word, as they "understand" and preserve the invisible markup we want to get rid of.
 *Do* use simple text editors like Notepad, which actively discard invisible markup.